 CAM-POST provides a series of extractor interfaces seamlessly integrated within the following popular CAM systems: CATIA, NX-CAM, Creo-NC, Mastercam and TopSolid.
 These interfaces are used to “extract” the necessary data from the CAM system prior to launching the simulation process (either GENER for running a graphic post-processor, or CErun for G-code simulation).
 The new extractors [...]

 The CAM-POST Questionnaire provides settings that can split rapid positioning moves based on the direction of one particular axis (typically the Z-axis).
 For example, XYZ positioning moves where the Z-axis is plunging are split in two motions: XY followed by Z, whereas positioning moves where Z is retracting are output as Z first, followed by [...]

 Did you know that CAM-POST V21 allows you to configure post processors and virtual machines for robots?

 Starting with CAM-POST V21, a new machine type is available in the Questionnaire's General Information section: Robot.
 This option allows you to configure a 6-axes manufacturing robot by entering machine-specific information such as the Denavit-Hartenberg parameters.
 The CAM-POST installation directory provides different sample post-processors and virtual machines for manufacturing robots.
-You can find them in [...]
+You can find them [...]

 The typical process of fine-tuning a post-processor consists in running the post iteratively on one or more cutter location files, then analyzing the results and making the changes required.
 During this process, it is sometimes necessary to stop and postpone the fine-tuning for later.
-In such a case, it is preferable to have the ability [...]
+In such a case, it is preferable to have the [...]